-Steps 3 and 4 are for the HS2 only because the HS2P comes fully assembled.
-If using an HS2P, go directly to step 5.

-- 3. Remove the HS2 sensor from the carry case. - 4.
+- Steps 3 and 4 are for the HS2 only because the HS2P comes fully assembled.
+If using an HS2P, go directly to step 5. - 3.
+Remove the HS2 sensor from the carry case. - 4.
 Connect the HS2 sensor to the display by mating the connector on the cable to the connector at the bottom of the display.
 DO NOT TWIST the connectors.

-The connector is a push-pull type with locators to align the connectors.
+CAUTION The connector is a push-pull type with locators to align the connectors.
 The connectors can be damaged if the user attempts to screw or unscrew them.
 To mate the connectors, simply bring them together and turn until they are aligned, then applying firm pressure, slide them together until they click.
 To disconnect, pull back on the connector collar with the thumb and forefinger and pull the two connectors apart.

-- 5. Turn on the HydroSense II by holding the MENU button for 3 seconds. - 6.
-Establishing a GPS sync may take up to one minute or more.
-When the GPS icon is displayed (2), synchronization has been successful.
+5. Turn on the HydroSense II by holding the MENU button for 3 seconds.
+6. Establishing a GPS sync may take up to one minute or more.
+When the GPS icon is displayed (), synchronization has been successful.
 Measurements with GPS data can now be taken.
 See Appendix A.14, GPS Settings (p.
 A-6), for information on toggling the GPS.

-The HydroSense II stores positional information (when available), time, and date with measurements.
+NOTE The HydroSense II stores positional information (when available), time, and date with measurements.
 To reliably take advantage of the GPS, use the HydroSense II outdoors with a clear view of the sky.
-Measurements can be made and data stored without a GPS (p.
-19) signal; however, the HydroSense II Support Software (HydroSoft) will be unable to later group and display data geographically.

-7. Insert the sensor rods fully into the soil.
-The HS2P uses a plastic bumper that covers the rod mounting nuts.
-Insert the rods into the soil up to the plastic bumper.

-Only remove the plastic bumper when replacing soil rods and put it back on when done.

-- 8. To take a measurement, press READ When the hourglass icon (X) in the lower right of the screen is extinguished, the measured VWC and period are shown on the screen. - 9.
-Press STORE to store the measurement.
-Assuming the GPS is in sync, follow the prompts to create a zone, then data will be stored in the memory. - 10.
-To retrieve the stored data, first establish a Bluetooth link with your computer, then collect data using the HydroSense II support software.
+Measurements can be made and data stored without a GPS ( p.
+19 ) signal; however, the HydroSense II Support Software (HydroSoft) will be unable to later group and display data geographically.
+Insert the sensor rods fully into the soil.
+The HS2P uses a plastic "bumper" that covers the rod mounting nuts.
+Insert the rods into the soil up to the plastic "bumper".
+NOTE NOTE Only remove the plastic bumper when replacing soil rods and put it back on when done.
+8. To take a measurement, press READ When the hourglass icon ( Z ) in the lower right of the screen is extinguished, the measured VWC and period are shown on the screen.
+Press store to store the measurement.
+Assuming the GPS is in sync, follow the prompts to create a zone.
+10. Data are now stored in memory.
+To retrieve data, first establish a Bluetooth link with your PC, and then collect data using the HydroSense II support software.
 See Section 8.4, Connecting via Bluetooth (p.
-19), and Section 8.5, Collecting Data (p.
-19).
+19) , and Section 8.5, Collecting Data (p.
+19) .
+4. Overview The Hudro Songo II is a portable system for measuring volumetric water content

-4. Overview